Samourai-Wallet/samourai-wallet-android/Getting started.md

 ### Confirm the send

 Provided you have enough Bitcoin to cover the send amount a green 'SEND' button will appear across the bottom of your screen.
 Tap it to continue.
 You will be asked to confirm the send one last time.
-Press OK to broadcast the send to the Bitcoin network and wait for at least one confirmation.
+Press OK to broadcast the transaction to the Bitcoin network and wait for at least one confirmation.

 ## Configuring your wallet for lowest transaction fees

 By default, Samourai Wallet errs on the side of increasing the blockchain privacy and plausible deniability of transactions.
-This focus has a side effect of increasing in the size of transactions created, thus increasing the overall cost of the miner fee when sending.
+This focus has a side effect of increasing the size of transactions created, thus increasing the overall cost of the miner fee when sending.
 The wallet can be fully configured for creating low fee transactions by following the steps shown below.

 ### Step 1 - Open settings